tstillwell/nasa-epic-image-fetcher/README.md

 `npm run fetch-latest`

-By default, images are saved to a 'downloads' folder in the project directory.
+By default, images are saved to a 'downloads' directory in the project directory.

-This folder can be changed by modifying downloadDir in index.js
+This directory can be changed by modifying downloadDir in index.js

 ## Module Usage